sanaaziz-analyst/specsavers-performance-powerbi/README.md

 **The no-show rate is a real problem**

 14.87% of appointments resulted in a no-show.
 The optical retail benchmark sits somewhere between 8% and 12%, so this is above where it should be.
 What made it more interesting was that no-shows spiked in the same months where total appointments were highest.
 That points to overbooking during busy periods rather than a general behavioural issue.
 Reducing this by even two or three percentage points would recover a meaningful amount of revenue without needing a single extra patient.

+**Quantifying the no-show revenue impact**

+With 16,703 total appointments and an average revenue per appointment of £105.81, each percentage point of no-show rate represents approximately £17,670 in lost revenue annually.

+The current no-show rate of 14.87% sits 4.87 percentage points above the industry benchmark of 10%.
+Closing that gap alone would recover an estimated **£86,050 in lost revenue per year** — without acquiring a single new patient.

+Simple operational changes such as SMS reminders 24 hours before appointments or frictionless online rescheduling could realistically achieve this, making it one of the highest ROI improvements available to the business.

 **Conversion is strong but there is a hidden gap**